 Self-shielding flux electrodes, on the other hand, can effectively weld through rust and still produce a quality weld bead.
 A rusty or scaled surface will not contaminate the weld because the flux contained within the wire is more forgiving of the base metal than a solid wire used in conjunction with a shielding gas would be.

 Flux core welding holds a reputation for being easier to learn.
 According to the Ohio State University Extension, flux core welding is easier to learn than Stick Welding and TIG Welding.
 The skill level required to master Flux Core Welding is equivalent to that of MIG Welding.

 Flux Core Welding/MIG Welding Machines Are Versatile

 You can use the same small welding machine to perform both MIG and flux core welding.
 The machine can run off 115V electricity that you can get from your home and this welding machine is diverse in the number of purposes that it can serve.

 Flux core welding can be used to weld all of the most common metals:

 This makes the flux core welder ideal for home shops and farms.
 You also don’t have to worry about hauling around a box of electrodes, since the welding gun is fed by a continuous loop of welding wire.
 The spools vary in size, with the largest of spoils being large enough to fit in a barrel.

 Once you drop the gas tanks, the MIG welding machines can be moved from one location to the next with ease.
-MIG welding machines, such as this one found on Amazon, will typically weigh just under 40 pounds if you are going with the welders marketed towards DIYers.
+MIG welding machines will typically weigh just under 40 pounds if you are going with the welders marketed towards DIYers.